JacNslash04/Portfolio-Jacob-Mendoza/README.md

 3. Project Prismborn _Junior_:
    Project Prismborn (working title) is a passion project of mine that is currently in the purely conceptual stage.
 I intend for the game to be a 3D Action RPG set in a world where a small fraction of the population are born with the power to control the elements.
+Players will take control of a central cast of characters that will embark on an adventure that makes up the story mode of the game.
+Within this current iteration of this portfolio are some early level design concepts and a few character design concepts that I intend on fleshing out more.